 Provide basic instruction to youth, as well as other duties outlined in the county volunteer job description.

-Report all training activity and youth trained to the County Extension office.
+Report all training activity and trained youth to the County Extension Office.

 Make an annual report to the SESS Committee or designee, covering the 4-H year of September 1 to August 31.
-(See appendix - County Summary: Iowa 4-H Shooting Sports Annual Demographics Report)
+(See appendix — County Summary: Iowa 4-H Shooting Sports Annual Demographics Report)

-Attend instructor updates or retraining sessions as available and required by the SESS Committee
+Attend instructor updates or retraining sessions, as available and required by the SESS Committee

 Cooperative programming, inter-agency cooperation, and shared use of facilities and equipment is strongly encouraged.

-Risk Management Plan
+Risk-Management Plan

-State, County, and Club-level Shooting Sports programs will have written risk management plans.
+State, County, and Club-Level Shooting Sports programs will have written risk-management plans.
 The plan will include items such as emergency response and preparedness, insurance, safe storage of firearms and ammunition, reloading policies, etc.

 Staffing/Supervision

-See previous section “Instructor Guidelines, Certifications and Expectations”
+See previous section “Instructor Guidelines, Certifications, and Expectations”

-1 adult/10 youth or SESS instruction requirements if higher.
+1 adult/10 youth, or SESS instruction requirements if higher.

 Insurance